mab253/designII-fall2022/discord.md

 Our asynchronous platform for building our studio community - the online component.

 ## to start our Discord server:
-  - create a channel for your project in the "Project Updates" category on the left; you can name the channel after yourself, or the title of the project you're working on
+  - make a [text channel](https://discord.com/blog/starting-your-first-discord-server) for your project in the "Project Updates" category on the left, by clicking the "+" to "Create Channel"
+  - you can name the channel after yourself, or the title of the project you're working on
   - post a "hello world" message in that channel

 Every week you are responsible for: